-Received: 10 November 2020; Revised: 09 February 2021; Accepted: 11 February 2021 snacks and takeaway foods, bodily laziness, and period of time spent watching television [7].
+Received: 10 November 2020; Revised: 09 February2021; Accepted: 11 February 2021 obesity was considerably affected by maternal obesity, employment of the mother, income of the family, eating snacks and takeaway foods, bodily laziness, and period of time spent watching television [7].

-In Taif city, Saudi Arabia, childhood overweight and obesity is a public health problem affecting more than one-third of girls and almost one-fifth of boys.
+In Taif city, Saudi Arabia, childhood overweight and obesity is a public health problem affecting more than onethird of girls and almost one-fifth of boys.
 It confirms the significant association between some unhealthy dietary habits and increases the prevalence of childhood obesity [8].